adsabs/WIESP/2025/shared_task.md

 ### Instructions for Participants
-Participants can find the latest version of the dataset on Huggingface [here](https://huggingface.co/datasets/adsabs/TRACS).
+Participants should join the competition on Kaggle [here](https://www.kaggle.com/competitions/tracs-wasp-2025), where they can find the latest version of the dataset.
-Participants should join the competition on Kaggle [here](https://www.kaggle.com/competitions/tracs-wasp-2025).

 Participants are to used the data from the `"title"`, `"abstract"`, `"body"`, `"acknowledgments"`, `"grants"` features to build models.
 These models should then make predictions and submit them to Kaggle in  for the a `.csv` file with the following columns: `Id,telescope,science,instrumentation,mention,not_telescope`.